 Domestic Water Supply Borehole

-There are many reasons for considering having a water supply borehole on your property.
+There are many reasons for considering having a water borehole on your property.
 Your spring may be becoming unreliable during dry weather or contaminated by animals upstream.
 You may already have mains water but be at the extremity of the supply line and have a low pressure at peak times.
 Or you may simply wish to be independent and free from any of the issues that can arise from being dependent on the mains water supply.

 A water supply borehole will overcome these problems by providing a reliable, consistent flow of clean water with constant volume and pressure.